Knowledge-building Project for Industry

 Scope of funding

-- The minimum amount of funding that may be sought is NOK 4 million.
+- The minimum amounts of funding that may be sought is NOK 4 million.
 Any maximum amounts are described under the respective topics.
-The projects may last from two to five years.
+The projects may last from two to four years.

-- The amount of funding awarded by the Research Council may be up to four times the total cash contribution from the Norwegian partners from the business sector.
-This requirement should be fulfilled for each of the years for which you apply for funding.
+- The amount of funding awarded by the Research Council may be up to four times the total cash contribution from the Norwegian partners from the industry sector.
+You should strive to fulfil this requirement for each of the years for which you apply for funding.

-- Please note that if any international partners from the business sector (including Norwegian-registered foreign companies) provide cash contributions, this contribution will not form a basis for funding from the Research Council.
-The same applies to any cash funding from public bodies.
+- Please note that if any international partners from the industry sector (including Norwegian-registered foreign companies) provide cash contributions, this contribution will not form a basis for funding from the Research Council.
+The same applies to any cash funding from public bodies

 The following cost categories must be used:

-- Other operating expenses, which comprise costs for other activities that are necessary to implement the project.
-Procurements from subcontractors that exceed NOK 100,000 must be specified.
+Other operating expenses, which comprise costs for other activities that are necessary to implement the project.
+Procurements from subcontractors must be specified.